TIMELINE-Major events in China's latest IPO reforms and setbacks

 Jan 14 - Three companies decide to sell shares at valuations much lower than those of peers.

-Jan 15 - The CSRC says it has begun inspections of IPO pricing behavior, targeting 13 underwriters and 44 institutional investors.
+Jan 15 - The CSRC says it has begun inspections of IPO pricing behaviour, targeting 13 underwriters and 44 institutional investors.

 Jan 21 - Eight companies list on China's smaller Shenzhen Stock Exchange, the first listings on the bourse since IPOs resumed.
 All hit their daily limit-up levels and many continued jumping to limit-up in the following few days, reflecting huge speculative interest among Chinese retail investors in small caps.